lakenen/view-school/exercises/03-updating/README.md

-# Lesson Four: Updating a Document
+# Lesson Three: Updating a Document

 The `box-view` package can do much more than simply listing uploaded documents, of course.
 In this exercise, we'll combine a couple of API calls to fetch and rename a document.